Cattle, banteng, and yak

 Stain-glass window in St. Dominic’s Church, Oyster Bay, Long Island, United States.
 (Photo copyright © by Kaj Halberg)

-Although cattle are not seriously overgrazing areas, like sheep and goats do, they nevertheless have a heavy impact on natural areas around the world, often competing with the local wildlife.
+Although cattle are not seriously overgrazing areas, like sheep and goats do, they nevertheless have a heavy impact on natural areas around the world.
+Huge tracts of forest are cleared annually to create grazing grounds for the ever-growing number of cattle.

 A herd of cattle is driven along the Rapti River, southern Nepal, causing huge amounts of dust to rise.
 (Photo copyright © by Kaj Halberg)

-In former times, the wild banteng (Bos javanicus), also called tembadau, was distributed from eastern India and Southeast Asia southwards to the islands of Borneo and Java.
+In former times, the wild banteng, also called tembadau, was distributed from eastern India and Southeast Asia southwards to the islands of Borneo and Java.
 This species has declined drastically, and today the total population of wild banteng may be as low as 5,000, its most important strongholds being on Java.

 Banteng was domesticated at an early stage, and today the total population of domesticated animals is around 1.5 million, found mainly on Java and Bali.
 It has also been introduced to northern Australia, where feral populations constitute a threat to the local ecology.